mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 Before we go further, I will provide a brief overview of Gitlab.
 A code repository is setup as part of a [Gitlab project](https://docs.gitlab.com/ee/user/project/).
 Projects can be setup at the user or group level.

-[Gitlab Runners](https://docs.gitlab.com/runner/).
-Since this is a self-managed deployment, we have to provide runners for the CICD server to execute devops pipelines and jobs.
+[Gitlab Runners](https://docs.gitlab.com/runner/) will need to be setup as part of a self-managed deployment.
+The runners once configured successfully can execute devops pipelines and jobs.

-Runners can run on VMs but it is makes more sense to have a containerised runner infrastructure since they are ephemeral in nature.
+Runner agents can also run on Virtal Machines but it is makes more sense to have a containerised runner infrastructure since they are ephemeral in nature and provide better scalability.

 ### Runner Deployment on Openshift or Kubernetes

 You have a couple of options in deplying the runner infrastructure on openshift.

-It can either be deployed as a [helm chart](https://docs.gitlab.com/runner/install/kubernetes.html) or as an [Openshift operator](https://docs.gitlab.com/runner/install/operator.html).
+It can either be deployed as a [helm chart](https://docs.gitlab.com/runner/install/kubernetes.html) _or_ as an [Openshift operator](https://docs.gitlab.com/runner/install/operator.html).

+b.
 In my case, I have installed the operator from the [openshift marketplace](https://docs.openshift.com/container-platform/4.15/applications/red-hat-marketplace.html).

 It only takes a few clicks to install the operator into Openshift and we are good to go!
+So I chose this method.

 [![Operators](/assets/blog2-a-operators-installed.png "Operators")]()

 #### Runner configuration on Gitlab

 You need to setup runners at the group or project level.
-It makes sense to have runners setup at the group level.
-You can also have multiple runner configuration that can be made available to your end users if required.
+To me it made more sense to have runners setup at the group level.
+You can and ideally should have multiple runner configurations that can be made available to your end users as required.

 [![Runners](/assets/blog2-a-runners-configured.png "Runners")]()